When Is Divorce The Right Answer

 when is divorce the right answer

-It is no gainsaying that when hurt, frustration, negativity and domestic or social violence had found their way into a marriage, it is of no surprise that ‘divorce’ will erupt the mind.
-You may keep harnessing the thought of when is divorce the right answer for you, to make a way out of the bitterness.
+It is no gainsaying that when hurt, frustration and negativity find their way into a marriage.
+It is also no surprise that divorce may erupt in the mind.
+You may keep harnessing the thought of when is divorce the right answer for you in other to make a way out of the bitter situation.

-When you get married, you dream of having a happy home, building a castle of love together that will be a point of reference to coming generations, you hope to make your dream come true together.
-But as time goes on, things started going south.
+When you get married, you dream of having a happy home and building a castle of love together that will be a point of reference to the coming generations.
+You hope to make your dream come true together.
+But as time went on, things started going south.

-You slowly begin to discover things about your partners that rub you the wrong way and get on your nerves.
+You slowly begin to discover things about your partners that rub you off your happiness and get on your nerves.
 It is a natural occurrence because your spouse is not a superhuman expected to be perfect.

 Indeed, every single marriage is expected to face a high and low moment, and difficulty is an integral part of a successful marriage.